CHAMBER MUSIC WEEKEND 2019

 CHAMBER GROUPS MAKING EXQUISITE MUSIC

-CMW closes officially on Saturday night, following the final concert, with all participants invited to come onto the stage to play the Mendelssohn Octet.
+CMW closes officially on Saturday night, following the final concert, with all participants invited to come onto the stage to play Mendelssohn's Octet in E flat major.
 With players arranged in a large circle, the intensity of the 'surround sound' makes this a powerful and thrilling experience.

 "MAKING MUSIC FOR THE LOVE OF IT"